-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

 Peterson is familiar with several of the Storm’s players.
 She met Bird in Dallas at the Final Four this year, and says she played against Breanna Stewart in the national championship game last season, and also competed against Jewell Loyd two years ago.

-In the third round, the Storm added some size to the roster by drafting the 6-foot-5 Montgomery from West Virginia.
+In the third round, the Storm added some size to the roster by drafting Montgomery.

 “She’s a 6-foot-5 center, and she scores well around the rim and averages three blocks a game,” Valavanis said.
-“That presence in the paint was attractive.
+“That presence in the paint was attractive.”

 Montgomery was a two-time selection to the All-Big-12 defensive team and led the conference in blocks per game last season, but she’s got a nice shooting touch too.
 She finished her Mountaineers career as the program’s career field goal percentage leader (.595).